R3MODAS/Backend/Readme.md

 - Session data is more safe than Cookie data as it can't be easily hacked by anyone

-- npm i express-session to install session package and we can use it now to use session data
+- npm i express-session and npm i cookie-parser to install session and cookie package to use session data and cookies data

 To set the middleware session we can use it like this